Adapting to Serve Microsoft Dynamics 365 Business Central SaaS Customers

 With the rapid growth in Dynamics 365 Business Central customers, VARs and ISVs must work together to address the bottleneck of onboarding new clients.
 For VARs it means more revenue from implementation and maintenance, and for ISVs it means more licenses sold.

-Implementing assisted setup wizards and creating how-to videos and spotlight tours does not make sense for the for the specific customer but is very reasonable for ISVs with an ambition to add hundreds or thousands of new customers.
+Implementing assisted setup wizards and creating how-to videos and spotlight tours does not make sense for an ERP solution tailored by a VAR for a specific customer, but these deliverables are very reasonable for ISVs with an ambition to add hundreds or thousands of new customers.
 And VARs can leverage these assets to boost the speed of implementations if they also invest in a standardized implementation process.